developer-zebra/developer-zebra-site/src/mdmtk/2-0/samples/index.md

 ##Instructions

-1. Import the SimpleMdmToolkitSample test app into Eclipse.
+1. Import the SimpleMdmToolkitSample test app into your IDE.
 2. Create an XML file containing the Request XML Document that you would like to test.
 3. Place this XML inside the test app's assets folder.
-4. In Eclipse, open the MainActivity class that is located in the `com.symbol.simplemdmtoolkitsample` package.
+4. In your IDE, open the MainActivity class that is located in the `com.symbol.simplemdmtoolkitsample` package.
 5. In the MainActivity class, edit the name of the inXML String variable that is in the utilizeMXMS method to match the name of the XML that was created in Step 2.
 For example:

 		:::java